 However, some of my strengths are obviously born of personality traits: ‘Strategic’ means that I carefully choose my words when I communicate.

 Another strength, ‘Input’, pointed out that I can also use words to control situations to my advantage.
 As a leader, it would behoove me to focus on other aspects of this strength, such as my ability to absorb considerable information in a short amount of time and easily recall it.

 You don’t have to take the test to recognize your strengths, but it helped me.
 It even helped me recognize that the position I previously held wasn’t working for my strengths.
 I had to look elsewhere.

 Look Around You

-Even if you are not a manager, you can cultivate leaders first by starting with yourself, and then by looking at the world around you.
-To whom to you gravitate at work?
+Even if you are not a manager, you can cultivate leaders first by starting with yourself and then by looking at the world around you.
+To whom do you gravitate at work?
 Can you recognize their leadership traits?
 Do they admit when they make mistakes and learn from them?
 Do they collaborate well?

 If you tend to surround yourself with people who have the same strengths as you, it may be time to rethink that strategy.
 Leaders recognize that they do not have to be well-rounded individuals, and it is necessary to build relationships with people whose strengths complement their own.

 Even if you are only “one of the masses,” you can still build yourself up as a leader by building up the leadership strengths of those around you.
 Part of true leadership is fostering leadership in others.

 If you happen to be in a management position and want those you lead to truly follow you, keep one very important thing in mind: focusing on weaknesses will only alienate people.
 Instead of followers and fellow leaders, you will only cultivate employees.